cessda/cessda.cdc.osmh-indexer.cmm/README.md

 ## Edge Case and Assumptions

-* Note the dirty extra "/" workaround in the [application.yml](src/main/resources/application.yml) repository configuration for GESIS (and GESIS DE) who separate records to different metadata prefix per language hosted with the same repository url.
+* Note the extra "/" workaround in the [application.yml](src/main/resources/application.yml) repository configuration for repositories that separate records with a different metadata prefix per language accessed with the same basic url.
 This url in a way act as a key, so the extra "/" distinguishes the two for the specific metadataPrefix to be retrieved.
-There must be a better way to handle this edge case that is specific to GESIS.
-Not seen other SPs with this implementation that separate records in different languages by using a different metadataPrefix, so leaving this as is for now.
-This workaround affects this project and the pasc-osmh-handler-oai-pmh
+There must be a better way to handle this edge case.
+This workaround affects this project and the pasc-osmh-handler-oai-pmh as well.